FBK-NILab/FBK-NILab.github.io/README.md

 # FBK-NILab.github.io
-Website of Neuroinformatics Laboratory at Fondazione Bruno Kessler and University of Trento
+Website of Neuroinformatics Laboratory at Fondazione Bruno Kessler and University of Trento.